deephaven/barrage/docs/rpc-interface.md

   /// Note: if not supplied (default of zero) then the server uses a consistent value to be efficient and fair to all clients
   min_update_interval_ms: int;

   /// Specify a preferred batch size.
+Server is allowed to be configured to restrict possible values.
+Too small of a
+  /// batch size may be dominated with header costs as each batch is wrapped into a separate RecordBatch.
+Too large of
+  /// a payload and it may not fit within the maximum payload size.
+A good default might be 4096.
   batch_size: int;
 }